adfinis/success-packages/hashicorp-vault-operations.md

 This means at least 3 people need to enter an unseal key on **each Vault instance**.
 A typical installation of Vault has  10 to 20 nodes.
 That would mean 30 to 60 unseal commands.

-As you understand, manaul unsealing is not preferred.
+Manaul unsealing is not preferred.

 ---